lsst-sqre/sqr-066/index.rst

 .. _DMTN-224: https://dmtn-224.lsst.io/

-The ``admin:jupyterhub`` scope is a new scope granted only to the JupyterHub pod itself.
+The ``admin:notebook`` scope is a new scope granted only to the JupyterHub pod itself and (optionally) Science Platform administrators.
 It controls access to APIs that only JupyterHub needs to use.

-The ``admin:notebook`` scope is a new scope granted to platform administrators.
-Everything accessible to ``admin:jupyterhub`` is also accessible to ``admin:notebook``, but the latter scope can also spawn labs for arbitrary users.
+If Science Platform administrators need to test pod spawning or see the event stream directly, they should use user impersonation (creating a token with the identity of the user that they're debugging).

 ``GET /spawner/v1/labs``
     Returns a list of all users with running labs.